kmecpp/JFlame/README.md

 # JFlame
-A lightweight, yet extremely fast JSON parser and generator
+A lightweight and extremely fast JSON parser and generator.
+This project aims to provide all the tools necessary to quickly and effectively create applications utilizing JSON.
+To achieve this, the API was designed to be as simple and intuitive as possible.

+Also give credit to ralfstx, as a lot of the ideas for the parser came from his [minimal-json](https://github.com/ralfstx/minimal-json).

 ##Examples: